vesoft-inc/nebula-importer/README.md

 * `:IGNORE` indicates the column is ignored.
 * `:LABEL` indicates the column is marked as inserted/deleted `+/-`.

-> If the CSV file contains the header, the importer parses the schema of each row according to the header and ignores the `props` in YAML.
+> **NOTE**: If the CSV file contains the header, the importer parses the schema of each row according to the header and ignores the `props` in YAML.

 #### Example of vertex CSV file with header